jorgicor/altair/README.md

 http://jorgicor.sdfeu.org/uz80as .

 Then, you must build some required tools that are included in this package.
-Enter the `tools/`folder and run `make`:
+Type:

 ~~~
-$ cd tools
-$ make
+$ make thetools
-$ cd ..
 ~~~

 Now you are ready to build the game.
-Run `make` on the top directory of this
-package:
+Type:

 ~~~
 $ make